chelseasenter/bank-and-voting-analysis-with-Python/README.md

   * Brainstorming:
- three columns = Voter ID, County, and Candidate total votes cast (len of list minus header) total list of all candidates who received votes (unique value finder, make list of those) percentage of the votes won by each candidate (tally total votes for each candidate, put them in lists, maybe a dictionary of lists if you have time) total number of votes for each candidate winner of the election based on popular vote
+ three columns = Voter ID, County, and Candidate *note: voter ID is an 8 character string, NOT integer
+ 1. total votes cast (len of list minus header)
+ 2. total list of all candidates who received votes (unique value finder, make list of those)
+ 3. percentage of the votes won by each candidate (tally total votes for each candidate, put them in lists, maybe a dictionary of lists if you have time)
+ 4. total number of votes for each candidate
+ 5. winner of the election based on popular vote

+ summary:
+ need a list of vote choices (vote_choice_list)
+ (next header) then len(vote_choice_list) for total votes number - 1 find unique values of vote_choice_list - 2
+ sum items in vote_choice_list by name (correy_list, khan_list, li_list, etc) - 4
+ divide individual candidate list by vote_choice_list, set value to pct_khan, pct_correy, etc - 3
+ create dictionary totals (khan:15, li:23, etc)
+ find the highest value in dictionary (I found a stack overflow solution for this problem that can be found [here](https://stackoverflow.com/questions/268272/getting-key-with-maximum-value-in-dictionary)

   * Pseudocode: